The Forever Purge: Theatrical

 In April 2020, the film's title was revealed as The Forever Purge.
 The film was originally scheduled for a theatrical release in the United States on July 10, 2020, by Universal Pictures.
 On May 15, 2020, its release was postponed indefinitely due to the COVID-19 pandemic.
 On July 8, 2020, it was reported that the film had been rescheduled for July 9, 2021.
-On April 9, 2021, it was reported that the film's American release date had been pushed up a week to July 2.
+On April 9, 2021, it was reported that the film's American release date had been pushed up a week to July 2 with the same day for The Boss Baby: Family Business.

 The film premiered in South Korea on July 10, 2021, at the 25th Bucheon International Fantastic Film Festival.

 Corona, California shooting

 On July 26, 2021, during a midnight showing of The Forever Purge at the Regal Edwards movie theater in Corona, California, a gunman opened fire inside the cinema, killing two people.
-Police responding to the shooting apprehended a suspect later identified as 20-year-old Joseph Jimenez shortly after arriving on the scene.
-The victims were identified as 18-year-old Rylee Goodrich, who died instantly, and her friend, well-known 19-year-old TikToker Anthony Barajas, who was transported to the nearest hospital and was put on life support before dying from his injuries on July 31, 2021.
+Police responding to the shooting, and apprehended a suspect later identified as 20-year-old Joseph Jimenez shortly after arriving on the scene.
+The victims were identified as 18-year-old Rylee Goodrich, who died instantly, and her friend, well-known 19-year-old TikToker Anthony Barajas, who was transported to the nearest hospital and was put on life support, before dying from his injuries on July 31, 2021.
+In 2024, Jimenez was found guilty of the murders and was sentenced to two counts of life without parole.

 In the aftermath of the shooting, the theatre was temporarily closed and all showtimes of the film were removed from its listings.
 After her autopsy, Goodrich's body was cremated and her ashes scattered into the Pacific Ocean off the coast of Seal Beach, California.
 Universal Pictures and Blumhouse Productions declined to comment.

 Home media

 The Forever Purge was released as a video rental on July 23, 2021, was released on digital platforms and on Movies Anywhere on September 14, 2021, and Universal Pictures Home Entertainment/Studio Distribution Services released it on Ultra HD Blu-ray, DVD, and Blu-ray on September 28, 2021.
 Bonus features will include an alternate ending, deleted scenes and "Collapsing The System: Behind The Forever Purge" featurette.
 It was also released on DVD, Blu-ray and Ultra HD Blu-ray in the UK by Universal through Warner Bros.
 Home Entertainment on October 18, 2021.

 The Forever Purge was released on HBO Max on April 15, 2022.
 It also was released on HBO.
+The film grossed $3.7 million in home video sales.